plone/training/docs/mastering-plone/volto_overrides.md

 )}
 ```

-As we are in the html part of our Rect component, we embrace the Javascript code in curly braces.
+As we are in the html part of our React component, we embrace the Javascript code in curly braces.
 Inside Javascript we embrace html in rounded braces.